 - Tesco provides 48 “Home From Home” destinations.
 This means you can use your call allowance, texts, and data with no restrictions when abroad.
 The majority of mainland Europe is included, plus other countries and territories.

 Considering a new mobile network?
 Sign-up for a free SIM from VOXI.
 The network gives you unlimited access to social apps without eating into your data allowance.
 VOXI has no long-term contracts so you are never tied-in and can switch networks with ease.
 To claim your free SIM in the post, visit the offer page and click the “I need a SIM” button, then complete the short form.
+(UK Only)

 Here, you can request a free “pay as you go” SIM card from O2.
 A number of options exist depending on whether you like to text, talk or surf the Internet.
 Both UK and international bundles are available.
 Over 40 countries are eligible for inclusive minutes.
 With flexible tariffs and additional perks, such as O2 Priority, there’s plenty to smile about at O2.
+(UK Only)

 - O2 is an all round solid network with affordable pricing for PAYG and SIM only plans.
 You can claim generous data allowances for a competitive price.